Night sky notes for May 2019 Geoff Mitchell

 High in the east the bright orange star Arcturus in the constellation of Bootes [The Herdsman] is the brightest star in the northern hemisphere of the sky.
 Between Arcturus and the Keystone asterism in Hercules lies the `U` shaped constellation of Corona Borealis [Northern Crown].
 The faint 11th magnitude star T Coronae Borealis ` Blaze Star` is a reoccurring nova (eclipsing binary star system) that periodically sheds material and brightens to 2nd or 3rd magnitude; the last two outbursts were in 1866 and 1946.

-Jupiter is now low in the south in the constellation of Libra late evening with good telescopic views.
+Jupiter is now low in the south in the constellation of Ophiuchus by midnight in late May, nice telescopic views.

 Uranus reached conjunction in April, visible again in autumn evening skies.